 The Institute welcomes visiting researchers from across the world.
 Since 1970, over 1,250 Fellows have stepped through our doors.
 Up to 30 researchers are in residence at any one time in our amazing – and eclectic – nineteenth-century building just on the edge of the University’s central campus, boasting views of the Meadows.
 From more than 65 countries, IASH Fellows form a global alumni community, and many career-long connections begin at the Institute.

 There are numerous areas of potential focus.
-At this time we invite applications focused on one of the following:
+At this time we encourage applications focused on one of the following:

 The University of Edinburgh’s colonial legacy and alumni roles in the slave trade and/or the histories of Edinburgh graduates and staff of colour